w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

-Rewards can be directed to the same account used to sign the payout (controller), to the stash account (and either increasing the staked value or not increasing the staked value), or to a completely unrelated account.
+Rewards can be directed to the same account used to sign the payout (controller), or to the stash account (and either increasing the staked value or not increasing the staked value), or to a completely unrelated account.
 It is also possible to top-up / withdraw some bonded tokens without having to un-stake all staked tokens.